-A CNC Lathe Machine is controlled by a computer.
-It is an automated method of generating a variety of shapes, features and dimensions while holding close tolerances.
+A computer controls a CNC Lathe Machine.
+It is an automated method of generating various shapes, features and dimensions while holding close tolerances.

 Lathe machines date back to ancient Egypt.

 Over the years, lathe machines have transitioned from being made of wood to metal.
-Today’s lathe machines are usually operated by computers.
+Computers usually operate today’s lathe machines.

 In lathe machines, pieces are cut in a circular direction with indexable tools.